Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries

 For the binary immersed in the spike, due to the varying complexion of the near dark matter, the fluctuating force acting on each \ac{BH} will form the dynamical friction.
 Thus the \acp{BH} will have a systematic tendency to be decelerated in the direction of its motion.
 For an object with mass $m$ moving in the spike with the orbital radius $r$ with velocity $v$, the magnitude of the dynamical friction is

 $I$ is a order 1 factor depending on the velocities of components with respect to the medium\cite{kim2}.
 Following the analysis in \cite{Eda:2014kra}, we use $I\cong3$ in this work.

-Therefore, beside the energy loss due to the gravitational radiation, the binaries will also loss energy due to the dynamic friction.
+Therefore, besides the energy loss due to the gravitational radiation, the binaries will also lose energy due to the dynamic friction.
 Thus the equation for the conservation of energy is

 and we also have